Queen Elizabeth Way Monument: History

-The monument was dedicated June 7, 1939, by King George VI and Queen Elizabeth, The Queen Consort, the namesake of the highway, during the 1939 royal tour of Canada.
+The monument was dedicated June 7, 1939, by King George VI and Queen Elizabeth, the namesake of the highway, during the 1939 royal tour of Canada.

 In 1972, the Government of Ontario announced a new expansion to eight lanes of the QEW at the Humber River, necessitating the removal of the monument.
 It was first proposed to be moved to Ontario Place but the proposed location spawned public criticism.
 Instead, the monument was moved in August 1975 to nearby Sir Casimir Gzowski Park along Lake Ontario, on the east side of the Humber River.

 It was re-dedicated in 1989 by Queen Elizabeth, by then styled and known as The Queen Mother.

 The Queen Elizabeth Way was Ontario's first "super-highway" and it was adorned with decoration, such as its light standards and the Henley Bridge in St. Catharines, Ontario.
 The bridge is adorned with monuments at each end of the bridge in the area between the two directions of traffic.
 Each is a galley prow with four regal lions in the boat, each bearing a unique shield.
 There are also piers at each end, two decorated with sailing ships, a third of a native person and canoe and a fourth of a rower.
 These were designed by the same team that designed the Lion Monument.
 These remain in their original location.